optimumweb/jTranspose/README.md

 # jTranspose

-> A jQuery plugin to transpose (invert rows and columns) of an HTML table
+> jQuery plugin to transpose (invert rows and columns) of an HTML table

 ## How to use